openhab/org.openhab.binding.zwave/doc/qubino/zmnhld_0_0.md

 ### Parameter 73: Input I2 status off delay

 Input I2 status off delay
-This parameter specifies the delay before the device execute command after input I2 is deactivated.
-This parameter has influence only when the condense sensor functionality is selected by the parameter no. 12.
+This parameter specifies the delay before the device execute command after input I2 is deactivated.<br /&gt This parameter has influence only when the condense sensor functionality is selected by the parameter no. 12.
 Values in the range 0 to 32000 may be set.

 The manufacturer defined default value is ```0```.